waku-org/nwaku/docs/tutorial/rln-chat2-live-testnet.md

 This document is a tutorial on how to run chat2 in spam-protected/rate-limited mode on a designated content topic  `/toy-chat/2/luzhou/proto` using the waku-RLN-Relay protocol.
 You will connect your chat2 client to waku2 test fleets.
 Note that test fleets will not filter spam messages, they merely route messages.
-Spam detection takes place at the chat2 users.
+Spam detection takes place at the chat2 users end.
 In this setting, you should try to spam the network by violating the message rate limit i.e., sending more than one message per epoch.
 At the time of this tutorial, the epoch duration is set to `10` seconds.